ddabrowiecki/ND_DataStructuresAndAlgorithms/TimeComplexity - First Task.md

 Once these operations are complete, we sort the set, with a complexity of **n log n**.
 To print the result we loop over the set for a complexity of **n**.

-Part B: + 2 = **O()**.
+Part B: n log n + 2 = **O(n log n)**.
 We use one of the same sets created in Part A, so that time complexity carries over.
 A function to calculate the percentage is done in 2 lines.

 ### Task 4